 The scholarship would be similar to the state’s Teaching Fellows Program, which was phased out in 2012 (that program provided $28,000 scholarships to students promising to teach in North Carolina for four years).
 Right now, there is no price tag for the public-private scholarship (or for any of the recommendations) or a specific source for funds.

 One reason for the surprising overall decline in education school enrollment is the reduction in students seeking a master’s degree in education.
 That reduction partly reflects the legislature’s 2013 decision to eliminate bonuses for teachers earning advanced degrees (those degrees tend to be in education).
-The governor and legislature supported the elimination of master’s degrees then because many studies suggest that they don’t enhance teacher quality.
+The governor and legislature supported the elimination of the pay bumps then because many studies suggest that advanced degrees don’t enhance teacher quality.
 (Students enrolled in master’s programs before the 2013 decision were “grandfathered” into the old pay increase, however.)

 The new proposal would return to a pay differential for teachers with advanced degrees in their field—but not in education.
 An English teacher who earns a master’s in English would receive a pay bump under the proposed plan, for example.
 Governor Pat McCrory, who made a perfunctory appearance late Tuesday afternoon, supports the pay differential, especially for those pursuing advanced degrees in “high-need” subject areas.